Drumcree Church: Drumcree and the Orange Order

 Traditionally the Orangemen parade from the centre of Portadown, returning after the church service.
 Since the late 20th century, the Orangemen now often characterize the church service and accompanying parades as being held to commemorate the men of the 36th (Ulster) Division who died during the Battle of the Somme in 1916.

 Portadown is a predominantly Protestant town.
 The small area surrounding the Garvaghy Road is a small Catholic community within Portadown.
 That community has long been subjected to sectarian discrimination, marginalisation, and abuse.
 The Orange Order insist it is their right as citizens to march down the Garvaghy Road, a route they claim holds traditional and communal value.

 The residents of Garvaghy Road have insisted it is their right not to be subjected to marches perceived by many as sectarian and intimidating.
 The stand-off between the Orangemen and the RUC Royal Ulster Constabulary, which previously colluded in facilitating the Orange demonstrations of strength, has become symbolic of the intractable sectarian divide that poisons relations between the two communities in Northern Ireland.
 Local anthropologist, Peter Mulholland, has argued that Orange parades effectively deny the human rights and dignity of the minority community through annually reviving and fanning the flames of sectarian hatred.

 In the early 1980s, when such parades still took place, catalyzing violence, a small group of Portadown Nationalists documented the aforementioned Plowden report and many other instances of Orange parade-related violence during the two centuries since 1795.
 They circulated this material to journalists in 1996-7 under the title 'Two Hundred Years in the Orange Citadel'.
 Their research was also included in Nationalist submissions to the British government's 'North' commission of inquiry into sectarian parades.

 In 1998 the Northern Ireland Parades Commission banned the Orangemen's parade.
 Every year since then the parade has been prevented from proceeding down the Garvaghy Road.
-In an attempt to defuse the situation, the General Synod of the Church of Ireland has requested the Reverend John Pickering, Rector of Drumcree Church, to refrain from holding the Orangemen's service.
+In an attempt to defuse the situation, the General Synod of the Church of Ireland requested the Reverend John Pickering, then Rector of Drumcree Church, to refrain from holding the Orangemen's service.
 The Primate of the Church of Ireland, Dr. Robin Eames, stated that "It is a form of blasphemy if, following a religious service, those who have attended it engage in behaviour which makes a mockery of such a service."
-Pickering has, however, refused the request, maintaining that "the doors of my church are open to anyone, including Orangemen".
+Pickering however refused the request, maintaining that "the doors of my church are open to anyone, including Orangemen".

 In 2007, following the Northern Ireland power-sharing agreement, the Orange Order parade passed peacefully.
 The Order is still blocked from marching down the Garvaghy Road.